Design Principle

 8. Clear space specifications.
 The minimum margin around the logo where no other element can intrude.

-A brand kit that delivers all eight is a brand kit that doesn’t require improvisation.
+A production package that delivers all eight does not require improvisation.
 A brand that has all eight is a brand whose logo appears consistently wherever it shows up.

 Why most AI logos fail versatility

 Most AI-generated logos arrive as a single PNG or an oversimplified SVG.
 There’s no stacked version, no symbol-only version, no monochrome variant, no minimum size guidance.
-The buyer then has to improvise — crop, recolor, resize — whenever the primary mark doesn’t fit.
+The buyer then has to improvise whenever the primary mark doesn’t fit: crop, recolor, resize, repeat.
 That improvisation is where the brand falls apart.

 The deeper issue: AI tools generate images, not systems.
 A system requires design thinking about how the mark will be used across contexts.
 That thinking isn’t encoded in current AI image models.